simonlovesyou/Simon-Says/README.md

 # Simon Says

 A powerful filesystem management tool built with Node.js.
-Have dirsortjs watch a folder quietly in the background and it will organize the contents for you based on the rules you give it.
+Tell Simon Says to watch a folder and it will quietly in the background organize the contents for you based on the rules you give it.

 This is a **WIP**, please see Features list on what’s to come and what’s already implemented.